Skip to main content

 Cost: $3,750

-Open to high schoolers between the ages of 15 and 18, The Global Business Academy is a 10-day global business experience that takes place at the CSU College of Business.
+Open to current freshmen, sophomores, and juniors, The Global Business Academy is a 10-day global business experience that takes place at the CSU College of Business.
 Students will learn how to use business to create a better world and gain skills in international business and leadership, all while getting a taste of college life as they live in dorms in Fort Collins.
 Students will also tour innovative companies and meet local and global executives.

 11. The Lorenzo de Zavala (LDZ) Youth Legislative Session